status-im/specs/docs/stable/2-account.md

 ab | 97 | bd | 50 | 05 | 4c | 6e | bc
 ```

-#### Decompression Example
+#### Deserialization Example

-For the user the decompression process is exactly the same as compression with the exception that the user MUST provide a compressed public key for decompression.
-Else the decompression algorithm will fail.
+For the user the deserialization process is exactly the same as serialization with the exception that the user MUST provide a serialized public key for deserialization.
+Else the deserialization algorithm will fail.

-For further guidance on the implementation of public key de/compression consult the [`status-go` implementation and tests](https://github.com/status-im/status-go/blob/c9772325f2dca76b3504191c53313663ca2efbe5/api/utils_test.go).
+For further guidance on the implementation of public key de/serialization consult the [`status-go` implementation and tests](https://github.com/status-im/status-go/blob/c9772325f2dca76b3504191c53313663ca2efbe5/api/utils_test.go).

 ## Security Considerations